 Pursue creative research within the ever-changing plastic surgery practice environment.

-Lead residency graduates to Board Certification in plastic surgery.
+Lead residency graduates to board Ccertification in plastic surgery.

-UNLV plastic surgery faculty and residents conduct this mission in a cohesive spirit of patient service, community teaching, and scholarly inquiry.
+UNLV department of Plastic Surgery faculty and residents conduct this mission in a cohesive spirit of patient service, community teaching, and scholarly inquiry.